ronaldbosma/blog/content/blog/deploy-azure-workbook-and-app-insights-function/index.md

 I've found this solution was pretty error prone though.
 Over the past weeks I encountered numerous issues with the generated Bicep and had to update the conversion script accordingly.

-Loading the workbook definition from a JSON file as a string and doing a simple string replace for the placeholders seems to be an easier way to deploy, less error prone and also simpler to explain to other people.
+Loading the workbook definition from a JSON file as a string and doing a simple string replace for the placeholders seems to be an easier way to deploy, less error prone and simpler to explain to other people.

 So, I would not recommend this solution given the disadvantages, but see this [README.md](https://github.com/ronaldbosma/blog-code-examples/blob/master/DeployAzureWorkbookAndAppInsightsFunction/bicep-object/README.md) if you're still interested.